 Open year-round for adventure seekers and sightseers, Black Canyon of the Gunnison is a stunning national park.
 The steep, drastic Black Canyon, with walls that range from 2700 to 1750 feet, sets the backdrop for this park.

-There are two entrances to the Park: South Rim and North Rim.
+There are two entrances to the Park: the South Rim and the North Rim.
 South Rim is the main entrance near Montrose and is where the Visitor Center is located.
 Meanwhile, the North Rim entrance is next to Crawford on the opposite side of the canyon.
 Both sides offer a scenic drive along the canyon, though the South Rim drive is longer, paved, and therefore more crowded.

 It should be mentioned that there is no bridge connecting the two sides.
 You can reach the other rim by either taking Highway 50 through Montrose towards Delta, or taking a more scenic, but secluded and slightly longer Highway 92.
 It passes through the Curecanti National Recreation Area.